 - Drain pasta and broccoli and place in a large bowl.

 - Mix mayonnaise and pesto together.
 Add 1/2 the mixture to the cooling pasta and broccoli.
 Reserve the rest to mix in later.
-Cover and place pasta and broccoli in the refrigerator to cool for about 30 minutes.
+Cover and place pasta and broccoli in the refrigerator to cool for 30 minutes to 4 hours.

-- Remove from the refrigerator and mix in the tomatoes, olives and mozzarella pieces.
+- Remove from the refrigerator and mix in the tomatoes, olives, and mozzarella pieces.
 Add the remaining mayonnaise and pesto sauce and mix together thoroughly.
-Cover and place back in the refrigerator until completely chilled (about 4 hours).